element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ### 1.2 Definition of Terms

-You have been invited, or you have registered freely, to use a communication service which is controlled by a ‘Homeserver Owner’.
-You are as such an ‘Authorised User’ of this service.
+You have been invited, or you have registered freely, to use a communication service which is controlled by a 'Homeserver Owner'.
+You are as such an 'Authorised User' of this service.
 The Homeserver Owner is the organisation represented by the individual who signed up to provision the Service, or the individual themselves if they are not affiliated to any organisation.

 The Homeserver Owner contracted us to run this {{ hhs_name }}.{{ hhs_server_domain }} homeserver in order to provide the Service to a group of people of their choice.
 If you have been invited to create an account on this homeserver by your employer, your employer is probably the Homeserver Owner.
 If you are joining a community run by a given organisation or individual, the organisation or the individual are probably the Homeserver Owner.